keesbroenink/Kate/README.md

 on e.g. Kubernetes, the whole server landscape will become Responsive, Resilient and Elastic.
 When a microservice (Kafka consumer) crashes, another instance will pick up the message again because messages will stay on Kafka.
 Only on successful processing the consumer will commit the new read offset.
+Kate could easily be extended with support for similar systems like Kafka.

 ## Technical dependencies